ROCm/rocDecode/docs/how-to/using-rocDecode-videodecode-sample.rst

     * - ``-crop``
       - Crop rectangle
       - Optional.
 Takes four integers defining the crop rectangle to use with the output.
 This argument is ignored when using interopped decoded frame.
 See the documentation for the `Rect struct <https://rocm.docs.amd.com/projects/rocDecode/en/latest/doxygen/html/structRect.html>`_ for more information.
-Defaults to no cropping.
+There is no cropping by default.

     * - ``-m``
       - The output surface memory type
       - Optional.
 The memory type where the surface data, such as the decoded frames, resides.
 Set this to 0 for intermediate GPU memory, to 1 for GPU memory, and to 2 for CPU memory.
 See :doc:`Surface data memory locations <../conceptual/rocDecode-memory-types>` for more information.
-Defaults to 0.
+Uses intermediate GPU memory by default.

     * - ``-seek_criteria``
       - Seek criteria and seek starting point
       - Optional.
 Set to 1 and the frame number to start demultiplexing from that specific frame.
 Set to 2 and the timestamp to start demultiplexing from that specific timestamp.
 The seek criteria and starting point must be comma-separated (``,``).
-Defaults to starting from the first frame.
+Demultiplexing begins at the first frame by default.

     * - ``-seek_mode``
       - Seek mode
       - Optional.
 Set to 0 to seek to the previous keyframe.
 Set to 1 to seek to the exact frame.
-Defaults to seek to the previous keyframe.
+Seeks to previous keyframe by default.

     * - ``-no_ffmpeg_demux``
       - Don't use the FFMpeg demultiplexer
       - Optional.
 Set to ``true`` to use the RocDecode bitstream reader to obtain picture data.
 The bitstream reader can only be used with an elementary stream.
+The FFmpeg demultiplexer is used by default.

 Because the ``videodecode.cpp`` example can use the RocDecode RocVideoDecoder, the FFMpeg decoder, the FFmpeg demultiplexer (demuxer), or the RocDecode bitstream reader, it imports the ``roc_video_dec.h``, ``video_demuxer.h``, and ``ffmpeg_video_dec.h`` header files.
 These headers contain the convenience classes and functions for decoding and demultiplexing video.

-Unless ``-no_ffmpeg_demux`` was set to ``true``, the FFMpeg demuxer is used to demultiplex the input stream.
+The FFMpeg demuxer is used to demultiplex the input stream unless the ``-no_ffmpeg_demux`` argument was set to ``true``.

 .. code:: C++